To the Members of ROTO PUMPS LTD

 Vigil Mechanism / Whistle Blower Policy

-It is affirmed that no personnel of the Company has been denied access to the AuditCommittee.
-The policy has been adopted in compliance with the requirements of SEBI andSection 177(9) of the Companies Act 2013 and the Rules thereunder.
+It is affirmed that no personnel of your Company has been denied access to the AuditCommittee.
+The policy has been adopted in compliance with the requirements of SEBI andSection 177(9) of the Companies Act 2013 and the Rules thereunder including anyamendment(s) thereto.

 Material changes and commitment if any affecting the financial position of theCompany occurred between the end of the financial year to which these financial statementsrelate and the date of the report

-No material changes and commitments affecting the financial position of the Companyhaveoccurred between the end of the financial year to which these financial statementsrelate and on the date of this report.
+No material changes and commitments affecting the financial position of your Companyhave occurred between the end of the financial year to which these financial statementsrelate and on the date of this report.

 Significant and Material Orders passed by the Courts or Regulators

-No significant material orders have been passed by the Regulators or Courts orTribunals which would impact the going concern status of the Company and its futureoperations.
+No significant and material orders have been passed by the Regulators or Courts orTribunals which would impact the going concern status of your Company and its futureoperations.

 a.
 Statuary Auditors